 Preheat oven to 400°F.

-- Rinse and pat dry chicken.
+Pat dry the chicken.
 Coat chicken with olive oil or melted butter.
 Liberally season with salt and pepper.
 Truss chicken if desired.

 - Heat a large cast iron skillet (large enough to fit your chicken) over medium-high heat.
 Brown each side of the chicken, about 3 minutes per side.

 - After all sides are browned, place cast iron pan with chicken (breast side up) in the oven.
 Roast for 1 hour to 1 hour 20 minutes or until juices run clear when you cut between the leg and the thigh or the temperature in the thickest part of the thigh reads 165°F when probed with an instant read thermometer (roasting time will vary depending on size of chicken).

 - Remove from oven and allow to rest for at least 20 minutes covered with foil.
 Carve and serve.